Sir Henry Wilson, 1st Baronet: World commitments

-By February 1920 Wilson's Staff wanted to reduce commitment to Mesopotamia (modern Iraq), despite inevitable loss of prestige, as occupation of the whole country was not necessary to safeguard the southern Persian oilfields.
-In May 1920 Wilson submitted a joint paper with Churchill and Trenchard (Chief of Air Staff) complaining about the cost of keeping 10,000 British and 50,000 Indian troops there.
-When revolt broke out in Mesopotamia, Wilson asked (15 July 1920) to pull out of Persia to send reinforcements (he also needed troops for Ireland and the rest of the UK), but Lloyd George said that Curzon "would not stand it".
+By February 1920 Wilson's Staff wanted to reduce commitment to Iraq, despite inevitable loss of prestige, as occupation of the whole country was not necessary to safeguard the southern Persian oilfields.
+When revolt broke out in Mesopotamia, Wilson asked (15 July 1920) to pull out of Persia to send reinforcements, but Lloyd George said that Curzon "would not stand it".
 By October 1920 the local British commander Sir Aylmer Haldane managed to restore order but on 10 December Wilson minuted his agreement to an appraisal by the Director of Military Operations that "we ran things too fine and that a great disaster was only narrowly avoided".
-Wilson was privately scathing about what he called "Hot Air, Aeroplanes & Arabs" – Trenchard's plan for Air Defence backed by Arab levies, announced by Churchill at the Cairo Conference in July 1921 – although glad at the reduction in military commitment, and wrote to Rawlinson that when trouble came Churchill would "hop into an aeroplane and fly away, waving Ta-Ta to any poor bloody native who is stupid enough to back us".
+Wilson was privately scathing about what he called "Hot Air, Aeroplanes & Arabs" – Trenchard's plan for Air Defence backed by Arab levies, announced by Churchill at the Cairo Conference in July 1921 – although glad at the reduction in military commitment.
 Wilson and his staff did not agree with Lloyd George's insistence on retaining an occupation force in Turkey and his support for Greek territorial ambitions in Asia Minor (Treaty of Sèvres, 1920).
-Wilson argued that Anglo-Turkish conflict was antagonising "the whole Mussulman world" and that Britain should instead "make love to" Turkey.
-In June 1921 Wilson told a cabinet committee that Turkey and Ireland were essentially similar, Britain had either to "knock (them) on the head or come out".
-Turkish power revived under Kemal, and after Wilson's death the Chanak Crisis triggered Lloyd George's fall.
-Peace was not signed with Turkey until Lausanne in 1923.

 Wilson was pro-Zionist after a meeting with Chaim Weizmann in May 1919, believing that Jews could police the area for Britain.
 He wanted to withdraw from the British Mandate of Palestine (which at that time included the Emirate of Transjordan), as Britain did not have the troops to keep both Jews and Arabs under its thumb.